mercedes-benz/sechub/sechub-integrationtest/src/test/resources/pds/codescan/upload/README.md

 # About
-Inside this folder lay the zipfiles used for pds integration testing (direct + integrated with SecHub).
+Inside this folder are zipfiles used for pds integration testing (direct + integrated with SecHub).

 # Is this stuff used in real?
-No its only for testing.
+No, its only for testing.
 At integration test time there is a special importer available being able to import this.
 But will not be available at production level.

 # Format